KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

 integrated within the system and run just like any other app.
-This is done via a `kaboxer.yaml` file; it will most likely be named `hello-cli.kaboxer.yaml`, in order to distinguish it from files for other apps.
+This is done via a `kaboxer.yaml` file; it will most likely be named `hello-cli.kaboxer.yaml`, in order to distinguish it from files for other apps in the same directory.
 This file uses the YAML syntax for machine-readability, but it's also quite human-readable (and, more to the point, human-writable).
 A minimal `kaboxer.yaml` file could read like the following: